 How have the Foundation’s funding priorities changed over recent years?

-The board of directors reviews and updates the Foundation’s priority areas periodically.
-For example, past undertakings that are not currently among the Foundation’s priority areas include our work in domestic violence, the Hilton/Early Head Start program, and our support of efforts to eradicate Guinea worm disease.
+The board of directors reviews and updates the Foundation’s program areas periodically.
+For example, past undertakings that are not currently among the Foundation’s program areas include our work in domestic violence, the Hilton/Early Head Start program, and our support of efforts to eradicate Guinea worm disease.